-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 “Israel will not be bombing Lebanon any longer,” he wrote.
 “They are PROHIBITED from doing so by the U.S.A.
 Enough is enough!!!”

-He added that Washington will work with Lebanon and “deal with the Hezboolah [sic] situation in an appropriate manner”.
+He added that Washington will work with Lebanon and “deal with the Hezboolah situation in an appropriate manner”.

 Reporting from Washington, DC, Al Jazeera correspondent Alan Fisher said the statement represents a particularly hard US line on Israel, but it remains to be seen if Trump would indeed seek to punish Israel if they do not comply.